prairiewest/phpconvertdmstodecimal/README.md

 # PHPconvertDMSToDecimal
-A PHP function that will convert a coordinate in DMS (degrees / minutes / seconds) to decimal degrees.
+A PHP function that will convert a coordinate in DMS (degrees / minutes / seconds) or DM only to decimal degrees.

 Strictly speaking it will also accept decimal degrees.
 I wanted a function that could parse any latitude or longitude that a user may input.